buildcore-io/core/docs/docs/products/dao_management/space/how-to/create-space.md

 title: Create Space
 ---

-To create a space, you need to call `create` on `dataset(Dataset.SPACE)`.
-In the body you can specify the name of the space.
+To create a space, you must call `create` on `dataset(Dataset.SPACE)`.
+In the body, you can specify the name of the space.

 ```tsx file=../../../../../../packages/sdk/examples/create_space.ts#L11-L26
 ```